How to Break a Fever in Adults? Management and Home Treatments

 - Take a lukewarm bath or shower: The cooling effect can help bring down a high fever gradually.
 Avoid cold water, as it can cause shivering and raise your body temperature.

-- Use a cool compress: Apply a damp, cool (not cold) cloth to your forehead, neck, or armpits to help lower your body temperature.
+- Use a cool compress: Apply a damp, cool (not cold) cloth to your forehead, neck, wrists, ankles, or armpits to help lower your body temperature.
+Use a fan to circulate air or keep the room temperature comfortable.

 - Get plenty of rest: Your body needs energy to fight off the infection, so take it easy and avoid strenuous activities.